vedph/embix/README.md

   - `id` (int PK AI): an numeric identifier assigned by the system to the occurrence.
 This is handled by the RDBMS system.
   - `tokenId` (int FK): the ID of the token this occurrence refers to.
   - `field` (string): the field name as derived from the document's query, identifying the original table's name and field name.
+  - `targetId` (string): this is a string with the ID of the record from the corresponding source query.
+This ID is not necessarily a string; but using a string ensures that we can store in the same table any type of ID (numeric, GUID, etc.).
   - any other field from metadata.
 These are all optional fields, defined by users, so that they are always nullable.

 In the case of the sample query above, a record from the `place` table would provide texts from 3 fields (coded as `plttl`, `pldsc`, `pldtl`).
 Each of these texts will be processed according to the document's configuration, which specifies: